rdcoletta/sv_nams/README.md

-# Subsampling SNPs for GWAS
+# Creating SNP subsets for GWAS

 We want to understand whether or not SVs can capture phenotypic variation not explained by SNPs alone in GWAS, but since there are much more SNPs than SVs in our dataset, it would be an unfair comparison to run GWAS only with either type of marker.
 In addition, given the high density of SNPs, the level of LD between SNPs and SVs can lead to a biased result.
-Thus, we want to subsample SNPs according to their level of LD to SVs and also match the total number of SVs.
+Thus, we want to subsample SNPs from RILs according to their level of LD to SVs and also match the total number of SVs.

 ## LD calculation